aiven/aiven-docs/static/includes/config-kafka.md

             </div>
           </p>
           <p class="title">log.flush.interval.ms</p>
-          <div class="description">The maximum time in ms that a message in any topic is kept in memory before flushed to disk.
-If not set, the value in log.flush.scheduler.interval.ms is used</div>
+          <div class="description">The maximum time in ms that a message in any topic is kept in memory (page-cache) before flushed to disk.
+If not set, the value in log.flush.scheduler.interval.ms is used (Default: null)</div>
         </td>
       </tr>
       <tr>